Student-Team-Projects/Anteater/README.md

 There is a possibility to use [sysdig](https://sysdig.com/) as system events provider, though **it's not recommended**, as `ebpf` proved to be faster and more reliable.

-For dynamic event filtering with sysdig, a chisel script `proc_tree` us used.
+For dynamic event filtering with sysdig, a chisel script `proc_tree.lua` us used.
 You can learn more about sysdig and chisels in links below.

 [sysdig wiki](https://github.com/annulen/sysdig-wiki)